Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling: Proportional cost sharing

 The proportional cost sharing is the simplest budget balanced cost sharing scheme one can think of.
 Every player $i$ is charged exactly the energy consumed during the execution of his job.
 Unfortunately this mechanism does not behave well as we show in Theorem~\ref{thm:prop}.

 \begin{fact} In a single player game, the player's penalty is minimized by the deadline

-\end{fact} \begin{proof} If player $1$ chooses deadline $d_1=r_1 + x$ then the schedule is active between time $r_1$ and $r_1 + x$ at speed $w_1/x$.
+\end{fact} \begin{proof} If player $1$ chooses deadline $d_1=r_1 + x$, then his job is processed in the time interval $[r_1,\ r_1 + x]$ at speed $w_1/x$.
 Therefore his penalty is

-Deriving this expression in $x$, and using the fact that the penalty is concave in $t$ for any $x>0$ and $\alpha>0$, we have that the optimal $x$ for the player will set to zero the derivative.
+Differentiating this expression in $x$, and using the fact that the penalty is concave in $x$ for any $x>0$ and $\alpha>0$, we have that the optimal $x$ for the player will set the derivative to zero.
 This implies the claimed deadline. \end{proof}

 If there are at least two players however, the game does not have nice properties as we show now. \begin{theorem} The \textsc{Proportional Cost Sharing} does not always admit a pure Nash equilibrium. \end{theorem}